Email attachments from Apple Mail are not added to issues any more in v1.2

 I tried checking the code of TMail::Mail in the method read_multipart but i am not sure if this is done recursively.
 As Roderik said before we are not experienced Ruby programmers :)

-#3 Updated by Roderik van der Veer about 3 years ago
+#3 Updated by Roderik van der Veer over 3 years ago

 We ran a test with an old version of redmine using rails 2.3.5.
 Redmine 1.0.0.devel.3898 (MySQL)